0xKitsune/bid_ask_service/README.md

 ## Running Tests / Benchmarks

-To run the test suite, enter `cargo test` in your terminal while in the project directory.
+To run the test suite, you can run `cargo test` in your terminal while in the project's root directory.
 Note that the Binance tests will not pass if you are in an unauthorized geographic region (this is also the reason why the CI pipeline currently fails).
+You can also use a VPN to successfully run the Binance tests.

-To run the benchmarks suite, enter `cargo bench` in your terminal while in the project directory.
+To run the benchmarks suite, run `cargo bench` in your terminal while in the project's root directory.